SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Are you affiliated with the original mod creators?

 Nope!
-I developed this addon on my own.
+I (SIsilicon) developed this addon on my own.

 ## My question hasn't been answered here.
 Where else can I ask?

-I have a [Discord](https://discord.gg/M5uAkr9WU2) server for this addon.
+There is a [Discord](https://discord.gg/M5uAkr9WU2) server for this addon.
 You can go there, hangout, and ask away.